Leanne Black: Reception

 Ludlam highly enjoyed portraying Leanne throughout her first stint as she liked the extremities of Leanne's homophobia and believed it provided an interesting character to play.
 However upon her second stint that saw Leanne accepting towards Nicole and Maia's relationship, Ludlam believed that the character had been toned down and found portraying the character to be "a lot less fun".
 Leanne's mispronunciation of Ula Levi's (Frankie Adams) name as "Ew-la" became a running joke throughout the cast and crew, with a 2015 scene showing Ula correcting her after many months, receiving much praise by the audience.
-Karima Madut praised the relationship between Leanne and her character fellow receptionist Clementine Dean, "They are a great team, I guess Leanne is more the older, wiser woman and they develop a great relationship.
+Actress Karima Madut praised the relationship between Leanne and her character fellow receptionist Clementine Dean, "They are a great team, I guess Leanne is more the older, wiser woman and they develop a great relationship.
 My character looks up to her and she learns to not become more subdued, but she starts to become more thoughtful."

 The character proved hugely controversial upon her debut April 2010 after several homophobic comments she made were perceived to be insulting the city of Tauranga in suggesting it was not gay friendly.
 The controversy surrounded Leanne telling Gerald Tippett (Harry McNaughton) that his shirt was "too gay" for Tauranga.
 The episode also featured Nicole referring to the city as not being as gay friendly as Auckland.
 Bay of Plenty Tourism general manager, Tim Burgess believed the show was establishing a "negative stereotype," and that the, "only positive thing I can say is they were pronouncing Tauranga and Mauao correctly."
 In response to the episode he referred to the writing team as "disappointing and lazy."
 Burgess also requested an apology.
 Matthew Denton of the University of Auckland student magazine, Craccum, named Leanne as the shows 5th most annoying character.
 He attributed this to her blatant homophobia and the irony of this due to her disregard for relationships after attempting to seduce married man Murray Cooper (Matthew Chamberlain).
 Leanne's homophobia again drew controversy in 2017, with a stuff.co.nz columnist believing it was sending the wrong message to young watchers.
 Tara Strong of The Spinoff website praised Leanne and Howard's romance and compared them to Prince Charles and Camilla, Duchess of Cornwall.
 She believed their wedding episode was a "perfect" exit for the character.

+The death of Leanne in July 2024 saw an outpouring of grief online, for the "popular character".
+An official Shortland Street social media post reportedly caused confusion to some members of the public, mistakenly believing Ludlam had died rather than the role she played.